Delicious baked latkes are almost as good as fried ones. They're crispy on the outside and tender on the inside.

 Baking latkes in the oven is easy!
-The detailed instructions are in the recipe card below.
-Here are the basic steps:
+The detailed instructions are listed in the recipe card below.
+Here's an overview of the steps:

 Mix shredded, well-drained potatoes and onions with an egg, spices, and just a little flour.
 I use coconut flour to keep this recipe gluten-free, but you can use all-purpose flour if you don't mind gluten.

 Press mounds of the mixture into a parchment-lined baking sheet.
 Spray them liberally with oil.

 Bake until crispy, about 15 minutes per side in a 450°F oven.

 Note that the recipe calls for parchment paper.
 In the past I used foil, and while the latkes brown more uniformly when baked on foil, they also tend to stick to the foil.